 7.)
 See one of the largest Stupas in the world – Ruwanwelisaya

-Located within the ancient city of Anuradhapura, Ruwanwelisaya is the world’s largest stupa that is lover 2,100 years old!
-This incredible sight has to been to be believed.
+Located within the ancient city of Anuradhapura, Ruwanwelisaya is the world’s largest stupa that is over 2,100 years old!
+This incredible sight has to be to be believed.

 You can visit at any time during the day but it’s even more special during religious ceremonies take place here.
 During these ceremonies, thousands of people from near and far come to give thanks and worship at this ancient and incredible site.

 8.)
 Explore the UNESCO World Heritage city of Anuradhapura

 While seeing places like Jetawavaramaya and Ruwanwelisaya, you should take time to discover the UNESCO World Heritage Site which is the ancient city of Anuradhapura.